porscheinformatik/openshift-backup/README.md

     It will than rsync the mountpath to local directory

 ## Labeling

+The following labels have to be set:

+* The pods running the application need to have a "deploymentconfig" (auto-set by OpenShift for DeploymentConfig) or an "app" label.
-The label "backup" needs to be set inside the deploymentconfig at the jsonpath '.spec.template.metadata.labels'.
+* The label "backup" needs to be set inside the deploymentconfig/deployment at the jsonpath '.spec.template.metadata.labels'.
-For backup type "fs" also the additional "backupvolumemount" label must reside there.
+* For backup type "fs" also the additional "backupvolumemount" label must reside there.